 Family Practice Model

-The Family Practice Model (FPM) is a response to DCYF's Strategic Initiative to Improve the Quality and Intention of Practice.
-The FPM is an organizing framework that prepares case managers who work with at-risk children and families and provides coaching for staff in a learning culture.
-The FPM supports a professional environment that recognizes that staff learn and grow their case management practice skills over time.
+The Family Practice Model (FPM) is a response to DCYF's Strategic Initiative to Improve the Quality and Intention of Practice through operationalizing agency values.
+It is an organizing framework that provides equal value to:

 Inclusion – Seek and actively engage, encourage, and prioritize equitable participation within a family centered approach.